Charles Van

 Charles Van (died 1778) was a British politician who sat in the House of Commons from 1772 to 1778.

 Van was the eldest son of Charles Van, of Llanwern, and his second wife Elizabeth Samson of Henbury, near Bristol.
-He married Catherine Morgan, daughter of Thomas Morgan on September 1754.
+He married Catherine Morgan, daughter of Thomas Morgan in September 1754.
 Her father and three brothers were all MPs.
 He succeeded his father on 6 January 1755.
 In 1760 he built a new house at Llanwern Park.